Frequently Asked Questions

 All Visuality Systems solutions support SMB3.1.1 with the latest security practices.
-NQ is tightly secured by means of message signing (Hashing with CMAC algorithm), encryption (AES-CCM and AES-GCM algorithms), Active Directory and Kerberos authentications and pre-logon integrity.
+NQ is tightly secure by means of message signing (Hashing with CMAC algorithm), encryption (AES-CCM and AES-GCM algorithms), Active Directory, and Kerberos authentications and pre-logon integrity.

 No. All Visuality Systems solutions were developed in-house from scratch and do not contain any open source usage.

 Yes, we offer both updates and upgrades to clients.
-Typically an update is delivered once a month and a major upgrade is done once or twice in a year.
+Typically an update is delivered once a month and a major upgrade is done once or twice a year.
 The R&D team also invites customers to raise feature requests through the support desk and offer ideas for new feature development.

 Visuality Systems offers the NQ products license package with the right to use the software, the Microsoft IP rights, access to the on-line support desk and periodical updates for the agreed period of time.
-Typically updates are delivered to customers once a month and a major upgrade is done once or twice in a year.
+Typically updates are delivered to customers once a month and a major upgrade is done once or twice a year.

 Before each release there is a QA cycle, the cycle depends on release.
 Visuality has 3 types of releases: Major Release – Full QA Cycle that could take up to two months; Build Release – Build QA Cycle that contains new feature checking, regression tests and more.
 This cycle length is at least one month; Support Release – Support QA Cycle, regression and specific test for the issues that were fixed.
 This cycle could take between 3 to 7 days.

 Visuality Systems customers receive full access to the 24/7 support desk.
 By logging into the system, a ticket can promptly be opened, whether it is a question, issue, or a feature request.
 The support team review tickets frequently and feedback is provided in up to one business day.

 NQ products come with various documentations.
 For example: porting and integration guide, API documentation, example codes, and more.
 Most of the documentation is provided in PDF and HTML formats.